webexpoprague/content/output/sessions-data.md

-Your own computer.
-Account in Firecrawl and Claude / ChatGPT.
-Installed desktop application for Claude would be an advantage.
-Accounts are sufficient even in the free version, but with the paid version you will be sure not to hit any limits.
+Please bring your own computer and come ready with a Firecrawl account and an account set up in either Claude or ChatGPT.
+(Hint: Installing the desktop application for Claude will be an advantage.)
+It’s fine if these accounts are a free version, but paid subscriptions will ensure you don’t hit any limits.